alexeherron/alexeherron/README.md

 I'm also a big believer in nurturing and empowering communities, which is why I volunteer as the Co-director of [Coding & Cocktails](https://codingandcocktails.kcwomenintech.org/), an introductory programming series for women, complete with custom crafted cocktails.

 Of course, to love coding means to love learning.
-I am a currently on the Data Analysis track through [Launchcode](https://www.launchcode.org), set to graduate in June of 2023.
+I am currently on the Data Analysis track through [Launchcode](https://www.launchcode.org), set to graduate in June of 2023.
 Last year, I became proficient in Javascript through the [100Devs program](https://leonnoel.com/100devs/).
 This year, Launchcode is teaching me Python, SQL, and Tableau!

 2023 goals:
 - Daily Codewars challenge in javascript and python